night0wl117/d2r-sp-terror-zone/README.md

 - If you get an error like **"FileNotFoundError: [Errno 2] No such file or directory:"** you probably have a wrong path in **config.ini** for the **d2r_mod_data_folder_path** variable.

-## Extra - Installing Python and the packages
+## Installing Python and the packages
 When installing python make sure to add python to PATH
 ![image](https://user-images.githubusercontent.com/47192871/204991382-046b6fd9-dcc6-4672-89d4-7569a1d2d070.png)